Craigie High School: Houses

 The school operates a house system, which is assigned at the start of S1 (first year) and split between classes (2 classes per house).
 Pupils remain in the specified house for the remainder of their education at CHS, although house classes become mixed in preparation for the National Qualifications exams at the beginning of 4th year, the pupils still have one class a week with their house group held by their guidance teacher.

-The houses are named Isla, Lomond and Skye Nevis and are used with a points system during educational and physical competitions.
+The houses are named Isla, Lomond, Skye and Nevis and are used with a points system during educational and physical competitions.
 Each house has a DHT assigned as House head and a teacher assigned as the Guidance teachers for the house.

 Awards

 In 2011, Craigie High School was awarded the UNICEF Right Respecting School Award Level 1.
 Tam Baillie, Scotland's RRSA commissioner, presented the award to staff and pupils at the school.

 In 2000 the school won the Scottish Schools Ethos Award.